‘Holy moly!’: Inside Texas’ fight against a ransomware hack

 AP is not identifying the city at the urging of state officials, who said doing so could draw new attacks on its water system.

 The impact wasn’t limited to local governments.
-Sheppard Air Force Base confirmed to AP that its access to a statewide law enforcement database used for background checks on visitors was temporarily interrupted, causing delays for issuing passes.
-Operations were otherwise unaffected.
+Sheppard Air Force Base confirmed to AP that its access to a statewide law enforcement database used for background checks was temporarily disrupted.

 “When you complain about having to change your passwords, you complain a lot more when it’s never happened to you and you don’t have anything to relate it to,” Spradling said.
 “You tend to complain a little less after you’ve had to answer the phone and tell 300 people they couldn’t pay their water bill.”